 Classes At A Glance

 This energetic lecture is often imitated but never equaled.
-Richard's weekly free 90-minute workshop was designed a few years ago to teach people about their cameras.
-Starting each Sunday and select Saturdays at High Noon (12 PM), this 90-minute workshop will keep your attention.
-A free notebook is provided for you to take notes.
+Our weekly free 90-minute workshop was designed a few years ago to teach people about their cameras.
+Starting each Sunday at High Noon (12 PM), this 90-minute workshop will keep your attention.
 We include Photographic Thinking in all of our programs; the only accent here is on learning.

 This Boot Camp is for people with a DSLR camera who do not have the time for full seven week classes, but have a desire to at least get started.
 If you don't have a camera, we will provide you with a Nikon D-70 (or better) and a fast lens (you will learn what that means).
 These cameras have a Depth-of-Field preview button and a lens with a Depth-of-Field Scale.
 These two vital features are what you need in order to be sure you have in focus the parts of your image you want in focus.